AIGCEra/.github/profile/README.md

 </div>
 <div align=left>

-**Every Child Window in the Desktop Software has an innate gene, this gene enables it to have a powerful, flexible and Web-based object organization capability, which in turn makes other types of child windows (such as MFC windows, WinForm/ .NET Usercontrol etc.) can surround it according to the principle of Web layout, how to activate this gene in a Desktop Software and under what _conditions_ can activate this gene are the _core issues of Web Runtime_.
+**Every Child Window in the Desktop Software has an innate gene, this gene enables it to have a powerful, flexible and Web-based object organization capability, which in turn makes other types of child windows (such as MFC windows, WinForm/Usercontro, ActiveX Control, etc.) can surround it according to the principle of Web layout, how to activate this gene in a Desktop Software and under what _conditions_ can activate this gene are the _core issues of Web Runtime_.
 In a sense, each Child Window has the potential to become something like "_the Galactic Nuclei of those Huge Galaxies in the Universe_".
 We know that every Milky Way like Galaxy is surrounded by hundreds of billions of stars, Web Runtime acts like a Hubble Telescope, allowing us to see under certain conditions each Child Window surrounded by a Huge, Web Description-Driven Object Structure.**
 </div>

 <div align=center id="StartTitle"><img src="https://user-images.githubusercontent.com/26355688/179231601-e18d1e1d-c4a1-422c-bcf3-7111013959bb.gif" width="90%" />